GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 ## News

+* 29/Jul/2021 New paper led by PhD student Avi Vajpeyi on [A search for intermediate-mass black holes mergers in the second LIGO--Virgo observing run with the Bayes Coherence Ratio](https://ui.adsabs.harvard.edu/abs/2021arXiv210712109V/abstract)

 * 14/Jul/2021 Today I helped out in Royal Holloway's Girls into Physics program run by the [Small Peice trust](https://www.smallpeicetrust.org.uk/) where we did [Python programming for science](https://github.com/GregoryAshton/Python-for-science-programming)

 * 29/Jun/2021 The LVK collaboration published [Observation of gravitational waves from two neutron star-black hole coalescences](https://arxiv.org/abs/2106.15163) in ApJL.
 This was a really fun project to be involved in.
 That we can make a definitive statement about the nature of the secondary (light-mass) object with a counterpart is testament to our understanding of controlling systematic uncertainty.